+The allocation of New Units to Brokers in the Shortfall Offer will be determined by the Responsible Entity after considering a range of factors, including the following:

+- · The role played by the Broker in the Offer. - The desired composition of the register, including the size and geographic spread of Unitholders. - · The timing and size of the bids received. - · The treatment of existing Unitholders.

-- · The allocation of New Units to Brokers in the Shortfall Offer will be determined by the Responsible Entity. - · It will be a matter for Brokers as to how they allocate New Units among their clients. - The Responsible Entity has absolute discretion to determine the method and extent of the allocation of Additional New Units - The Responsible Entity in its sole and absolute discretion reserves the right to reject any Application or allocate a lesser number of New Units than applied for.
-No interest will be paid or refunded. - · Certain Applications may be given preference in the allocation of New Units.
+Once an allocation is made to a Broker it will be a matter for the Broker as to how they allocate New Units among their clients.

+The Responsible Entity has absolute discretion to determine the method and extent of the allocation of New Units.

+The Responsible Entity in its sole and absolute discretion reserves the right to reject any Application or allocate a lesser number of New Units than applied for.
+No interest will be paid or refunded.

+Certain Applications may be given preference in the allocation of New Units.